 Chemical peels have other benefits which include more effective penetration of active topical agents, such as vitamins A & C, moisturizers and sunblocks.

-The effect of a chemical peel is like a mild sunburn, with some redness and peeling for a day or two.
+The effect of a chemical peels is like a mild sunburn, with some redness and peeling for a day or two.

 Once the peel is applied, it starts penetrating into the skin.
 Firstly, the peel “melts” the glue holding the plaques of dead skin cells of the uppermost layer together, thus removing the dead skin cells from the surface of the skin.
 Depending on the patient’s needs, Dr Cope may apply a peel that is either strong enough or left on for a sufficiently long time to continue to penetrate through the various layers of skin, finally reaching the keratinocyte layer, which are the active growing cells of the skin.